 Our surveyors will also undertake negotiations with the freeholder’s surveyor to agree the final premium.
 They will also attend the tribunal as expert witnesses if the premium cannot be agreed, this is under separate instruction from you.

 Our Solicitors will serve the initial notice on the freeholder incorporating the figure we have recommended in the valuation report.
 This is the start of the legal procedure.
-There is then a 2 month period in which the freeholder will serve a counter notice (section 45 notice).
-Following the agreement of the premium our solicitors will negotiate with the freeholders solicitor to agree the lease terms.
+There is then a two-month period in which the freeholder will serve a counter notice (Section 45 Notice).
+Following the agreement of the premium our solicitors will negotiate with the freeholder’s solicitor to agree the lease terms.
 Once agreed they will complete the lease extension and register at the Land Registry.